 What do the Domain Endings Mean?

-There are hundreds of domain endings - however if you are a company trading in the UK we recommend you get at least the .co.uk and .com versions.
+There are hundreds of domain endings - however if you are a company trading in the UK we recommend you get at least the .co.uk, .com and the new .uk versions.
 Here is a brief explanation of the most common domain endings:

 .com (Commercial) – The DotCom is generally intended for commercial use.
 This is the premium extension and by far the most recognised and most difficult to get.